 Real Alcazar

-The Real Alcazar is the strongest all-around first-time Seville attraction because it combines palace rooms, courtyards, gardens, and a clear sense of the city’s layered history.
-Plan on 2 to 3 hours and book ahead if your dates are fixed, especially in busier periods.
+The Real Alcazar is the strongest all-around first-time attraction in Seville.
+Its palace rooms, courtyards, and gardens give visitors a clear sense of the city’s history and architecture.
+Allow at least 2 to 3 hours and book ahead when possible, especially if your dates are fixed.

 Seville Cathedral and the Giralda